Age of Gossip With Cellular Drone Mobility: Abstract

 \section{Abstract}

 We consider a cellular network containing $n$ nodes where nodes within a cell gossip with each other in a fully-connected fashion and a source shares updates with these nodes via a mobile drone.
-The mobile drone receives updates directly from the source and shares them with nodes in the cell where it currently resides.
+The drone receives source updates and shares them with nodes in the cell where it currently resides.
 The drone moves between cells according to an underlying continuous-time Markov chain (CTMC).
-In this work, we evaluate the impact of the number of cells $f(n)$, drone speed $\lambda_m(n)$ and drone dissemination rate $\lambda_d(n)$ on the freshness of information of nodes in the network.
-We utilize the version age of information metric to quantify the freshness of information.
+We evaluate the impact of the number of cells $f(n)$, drone speed $\lambda_m(n)$ and drone dissemination rate $\lambda_d(n)$ on the information freshness of nodes in the network.
+We use the version age of information metric to quantify information freshness.
 We observe that the expected duration between two drone-to-cell service times depends on the stationary distribution of the underlying CTMC and $\lambda_d(n)$, but not on $\lambda_m(n)$.
-However, the version age instability in slow moving CTMCs makes high probability analysis for a general underlying CTMC difficult.
-Therefore, next we focus on the fully-connected drone mobility model.
-Under this model, we uncover a dual-bottleneck between drone mobility and drone dissemination speed: the version age is constrained by the slower of these two processes.
+However, the version age instability makes high probability analysis for a general underlying CTMC difficult.
+Therefore, we focus on the fully-connected drone mobility model.
+Under this model, we uncover a dual-bottleneck, by leveraging stochastic equivalence between drone mobility and drone dissemination speed: the version age is constrained by the slower of these two processes.
 If $\lambda_d(n) \gg \lambda_m(n)$, then the version age scaling of nodes is dominated by the inverse of $\lambda_m(n)$ and is independent of $\lambda_d(n)$.
 If $\lambda_m(n) \gg \lambda_d(n)$, then the version age scaling of nodes is dominated by the inverse of $\lambda_d(n)$ and is independent of $\lambda_m(n)$.